-After a hearing, the taking of trial depositions, and the submission of post-hearing briefs, Administrative Law Judge Sharon D. Calhoun issued a Decision and Order on July 22, 2013.
+After a hearing, the taking of trial depositions, and the submission of posthearing briefs, Administrative Law Judge Sharon D. Calhoun issued a Decision and Order on July 22, 2013.
 Sec'y of Labor v.
-Quinlan Enters., OSHRC Docket No. 12-1698, 2013 WL 5505283, at \3-16 (Occupational Safety Health Review Comm'n July 22, 2013).
+Quinlan Enters., OSHRC Docket No. 12-1698, 2013 WL 5505283, at 3-16 (Occupational Safety Health Review Comm'n July 22, 2013).
 The ALJ Order affirmed Item 1 and 3 of the Citation and assessed a total penalty of \$7,200.00.
 Quinlan filed a petition for discretionary review with the Commission on August 12, 2013, arguing that it was not liable for any violation because Pacheco and Vargas were not Quinlan's employees at the time of exposure.
-After the ALJ Order was issued, this Court decided ComTran, in which we held that "the Secretary does not carry her burden and establish a prima facie case with respect to employer knowledge merely by demonstrating that a
+After the ALJ Order was issued, this Court decided ComTran, in which we held that "the Secretary does not carry her burden and establish a prima facie case with respect to employer knowledge merely by demonstrating that a supervisor engaged in misconduct."
+722 F.3d at 1316.
+The ALJ Decision and Order was then directed for review before the Commission and the Commission issued a Remand Order to the ALJ to consider Quinlan's arguments in his petition for discretionary review as well as the applicability of this Court's intervening decision in ComTran to the two violations.
+Quinlan Enters., 24 BNA OSHC 1154 (No. 12-1698, 2013) (remand order).

-C.F.R. §1926.501(b)(1) provides: "Unprotected sides and edges.
+2 29 C.F.R. §1926.501(b)(1) provides: "Unprotected sides and edges.
 Each employee on a walking/working surface (horizontal and vertical surface) with an unprotected side or edge which is 6 feet (1.8 m) or more above a lower level shall be protected from falling by the use of guardrail systems, safety net systems, or personal fall arrest systems."

-&lt;sup>3 29 C.F.R. §1926.1053(b)(4) provides: "Ladders shall be used only for the purpose for which they were designed."
+3 29 C.F.R. §1926.1053(b)(4) provides: "Ladders shall be used only for the purpose for which they were designed."